 - Old Bay seasoning.
 Sprinkle on after you've drained away the water and are ready to serve.
 This classic seafood seasoning finishes off this tasty meal and brings all the flavors together into one delicious dish.
 Offer melted butter and additional Old Bay seasoning for dipping as well.

 Optional: Add additional varieties of seafood!
 Try crawfish, scallops, clams, oysters and/or muscles.
 Note: Oysters, clams and muscles are done cooking when they open.
 If they do not open when cooked, discard them.

-★ How to Serve this Weeknight Shrimp Boil ★
+★ How to Serve a Shrimp Boil ★

-Go ahead and serve it dumped onto the table (just lay down some newspaper for easy clean up).
+Go ahead and serve it dumped onto the table (just lay down some newspaper or a disposable table cloth for easy clean up).
 No plates needed!